Hunting & Trapping

 White-Tailed Buck Limit

-Three during all combined seasons.
+Three per hunter during all combined seasons.
 One of the three must have at least 4 antler points 1” or longer on one antler (except for Barbour County).
-A point is an antler projection of at least one inch in length from base to tip.
+A point is defined as an antler projection of at least one inch in length from base to tip.
 Main beam tip shall be counted as a point regardless of length.

 - Barbour County Antler Restriction – white-tailed deer bucks must have a minimum of three points on one side, (except on the statewide special youth deer hunting dates during which any antlered buck may be taken).

-- Wildlife Management Area (WMA) Bonus Buck – One buck will be allowed to be harvested from a select collection of WMA’s on specific hunt dates depicted on the WMA map permits that will not count towards the hunter’s State 3 buck limit.
-Must be validated by WFF personnel.
+- Wildlife Management Area (WMA) Bonus Buck – One per hunter during all combined seasons will be allowed to be harvested from a select collection of WMA’s on specific hunt dates depicted on the WMA map permits that will not count towards the hunter’s State 3 buck limit.
+Must be validated at WMA check station by WFF personnel.

-Statewide, (includes all Privately Owned and Leased Lands and Open Permit – Public Lands (except Wildlife Management Areas) on November 10–13.
+Statewide, (includes all Privately Owned, Leased Lands and Open Permit – Public Lands (except Wildlife Management Areas) on November 9–12.
 Dog hunting in those counties or parts of counties where and how it is allowed during the regular dog deer hunting season.
-Same legal arms and ammunition apply as in Unantlered Deer season, in accordance with Rule 220-2-.119.
-See the current Wildlife Management Area Schedule for youth deer hunting dates and other information.
+Same legal arms and ammunition apply as in Deer season, in accordance with Rule 220-2-.119.
+See the current Wildlife Management Area Map Permits for youth deer hunting dates and other information.

-If notes 1, 2, or 3 appear by the county listed, see the special exceptions.
+If notes 1, 2, or 3 appear by the county listed, see the special exceptions on Deer Seasons & Bag Limits.
 Note (1) relates to dog deer hunting.
 Note (2) relates to U.S. Corp of Engineers Lands.
 Note (3) relates to U.S. Forest Service Lands.